 This is the age of technology and we are surrounded by it.
-From employment to entertainment, everything demands us to sit in front of a screen and expose our eyes to the blue light emitted by it.
+From employment to entertainment, everything demands us to sit in front of a digital screen and expose our eyes to the blue light emitted by digital devices.

 The Fundamental Properties Of Blue Light